Silver Dollar Eucalyptus for Natural Dyeing and Eco Printing

 I love this merino top which has been printed with silver dollar, cosmos flowers and madder roots.

-eco printed wool merino top using cosmos flowers and silver dollar leaves
+eco printed wool merino top using cosmos flowers and silver dollar eucalyptus leaves by La Creative Mama

 Download My Free Natural Dye Plant Guide